chjackson/voi/README.md

   - Expected Value of Sample Information

-* A project of the [ConVOI Group: the Collaborative Network for Value of Information](http://convoi-group.org)
+* A project of the [ConVOI Group: the Collaborative Network for Value of Information](https://www.convoi-group.org/)

 ## Comparison with other packages

-`voi` is pure "command-based" R, with no web interface like [SAVI](http://savi.shef.ac.uk).
+`voi` is pure "command-based" R, with no web interface like [SAVI](https://savi.shef.ac.uk/).

-* The R commands in `voi` are clean and consistent.
-They all have the same basic interface, so you can switch between computational methods easily.
+* The R commands in `voi` are clean and consistent: they all have the same basic interface, so you can switch between computational methods easily.

-* Outputs are all in "tidy" data frames for consistency, and to facilitate post-processing and plotting with modern tools such as [ggplot2](http://ggplot2.tidyverse.org).
+* Outputs are all in "tidy" data frames for consistency, and to facilitate post-processing and plotting with modern tools such as [ggplot2](https://ggplot2.tidyverse.org/).

 #### EVPPI computation

-* `voi` includes all the [EVPPI computation](https://chjackson.github.io/voi/articles/voi.html#evppi) methods that are in [SAVI](http://savi.shef.ac.uk) (GAM and Gaussian process regression), and includes the INLA method from [BCEA](https://cran.r-project.org/package=BCEA).
+* `voi` includes all the [EVPPI computation](https://chjackson.github.io/voi/articles/voi.html#evppi) methods that are in [SAVI](https://savi.shef.ac.uk/) (GAM and Gaussian process regression), and includes the INLA method from [BCEA](https://cran.r-project.org/package=BCEA).

 * Some other nonparametric regression methods ([`"earth"`](https://chjackson.github.io/voi/articles/voi.html#earth), [`"bart"`](https://chjackson.github.io/voi/articles/voi.html#bart)) are included in `voi`, which may improve efficiency for multiparameter EVPPI computation problems with large numbers of parameters.